dani007200964/Viking-Skull-Lamp/docs/markdown_pages/print_guide.md

 ![Box Front](print_box_front_with_art_1pcs.png)

-This part is made of three section:
+This part is made of three sections:
-* Bottom one is black
+* The bottom one is black
 * In the middle there is a special material, that is glow in the dark.
-This way the pattern on the front panel is visible at low light conditions.
+This way the pattern on the front panel is visible in low light conditions.
 * The top section is black as well.

 ![Box Front Layer Stackup](print_box_front_with_art_1pcs_color_setup.png)